alexandrascript/tech-writing-tools/accessibility/README.md

 # Accessibility

-It is essential that the content we create is accessible and usable for the widest possible audience.
+The content we create must be accessible and usable for the widest possible audience.
 This includes users of all mental and physical capabilities.
-We must always consider accessibility standards when editing and creating content, from the words we choose to the way our content is organized.
+We must always consider standards for accessibility and inclusion when editing and creating content, from the words we choose to the way our content is organized.

-I've written an [accessibility style guide](style.md) which outlines some principles to follow when writing with accessibility in mind.
+I've written an [accessibility style guide](style.md) which outlines some best practcies.
+Feel free to copy this document in whole and add it to your company style guide.

 ## Resources